 Management has continued to make progress on important business issues for the Company.
-In recent months, the Board of Directors has been able to finalize a non-brokered Private Placement to raise gross proceeds of \$2,400,000 to further the Company's exploration and development projects.
-In addition, the Board of Directors has been able to finalize an Earn-in and Shareholders Agreement with Agnico-Eagle Mines Ltd. ("Agnico") to assist in the exploration and development of the Colibri Gold Project.
+On April 7, 2011, the Board of Directors completed a non-brokered Private Placement to raise gross proceeds of \$2,400,000 to further the Company's exploration and development projects.

+In addition, the Board of Directors finalized an Earn-in and Shareholders Agreement with Agnico-Eagle Mines Ltd. ("Agnico") on May 27, 2011 to assist in the exploration and development of the Colibri Gold Project.
 Pursuant to the terms of this Agreement, Colibri completed a Private Placement to Agnico to raise gross proceeds of \$600,000.

-Quarterly Information
+Annual Information

 The following table provides a brief summary of the Company's financial operations.
-For more detailed information, refer to the Financial Statements.
+For more detailed information, refer to the Interim Consolidated Financial Statements.